Lake Atitlán for Student Groups: Complete Educational Travel & Service Learning Guide

 Making Impact Last After Return

-In structured reflection sessions, ask: What surprised you?
+Structured reflection sessions: What surprised you?
 What challenged your assumptions?
 What did you learn from local leaders?
-How does this experience connect to concepts we study?
-What will you do differently now?

 Frequently Asked Questions